benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 ### Maintainers

 - You agree to create Bug Report Campaigns solely for the purpose of funding work on your own Software Projects.
-- All contributions to your Bug Report Campaigns are donations, and you are have no formal obligation to resolve campaigns in any specific time frame.
+- All contributions to your Bug Report Campaigns are donations, and you have no formal obligation to resolve campaigns in any specific time frame.
 However:
-  - Maintaining clear communication with Donors about your Bug Report Campaigns will help you keep a good reputation on the Platform, and improve your chances of raising funds for future campaigns.
+  - Maintaining clear communication with Donors to your Bug Report Campaigns will help you establish a good reputation on the Platform, and improve your chances of raising funds for future campaigns.
-- You  agree to cooperate with any requests for further information about your Bug Report Campaign(s), in order to verify that your campaign(s) comply with these Terms of Service.
+- You  agree to cooperate with our requests for further information about your Bug Report Campaign(s), in order to verify that your campaign(s) comply with these Terms of Service.
 - We do not withhold taxes from donations that are sent to your Bug Report Campaigns.
 You are solely responsible for calculating, reporting, and paying any applicable taxes that you owe to your local tax authorities.

 ### Donors